 Entrepreneurs’ Relief: disposal of part of a business, factors arising from case law

-The cases mentioned above (CG64020 and CG64021) bring out the following points on how a business can be shown to have been disposed of
+The cases mentioned in CG64020 and CG64021 bring out the following points on how a business can be shown to have been disposed of.

-- it is not necessary for the vendor to get rid of all the assets in the business or the relevant part of the business at the same time; for instance, Mr Daffurn retained his covered yard in 1986, but the disposal then still qualified for relief; and Mr Rawlings did not get rid of all his cattle at once, but was able to show that he had got rid of his dairy business.
+- It is not necessary for the vendor to get rid of all the assets in the business or the relevant part of the business at the same time.
+For instance, Mr Daffurn retained his covered yard in 1986, but the disposal still qualified for relief, and Mr Rawlings did not get rid of all his cattle at once, but was able to show that he had disposed of his dairy business.

 On the other hand

-- it is not possible to dispose of a business, or a part of it, in stages; so Mr Daffurn could not argue that the 1988 disposal of his yard was part of the 1986 disposal of part of his business; that earlier disposal had already been completed; and Mr Rawlings’ disposals of his cows after completion of the milking parlour did not show that he had disposed of his dairy business; that disposal had already happened when milk production ceased; and Mr Bourke’s sale of milk quota was not part of the disposal of dairying, as that had already occurred when he sold his herd.
+- It is not possible to dispose of a business, or a part of it, in stages.
+Mr Daffurn could not argue that the 1988 disposal of his yard was part of the 1986 disposal of part of his business as that earlier disposal had already been completed.
+Mr Rawlings’ disposals of his cows after completion of the milking parlour did not show that he had disposed of his dairy business as that disposal had already happened when milk production ceased.
+Mr Bourke’s sale of milk quota was not part of the disposal of dairying, as that had already occurred when he sold his herd.